 Students can enroll in the “Water Resources & Environmental Engineering” (WREE) option.
-Completion of the requirements will result in the option title being added to their degree.
+Completion of the requirements will result in the WREE title being added to their degree.
 Existing students in the MSCE Program can enroll in the WREE by completing and submitting the following:

 Change in Major Objective form